Harivardhanan13/BA-project2/README.md

 -> Imported Flate file of Headshots (Images of employees) into Power BI and edited the relationshiop of the card image with slicer inorder filter other employee details.

 ## Dashboard

   ![Screenshot 2025-02-10 183248](https://github.com/user-attachments/assets/a9756962-1e30-4baf-a9f1-ac79502706df)

+## Project Workflow

+ -> As per the requirements this dashboard illustrates the project statics for each department, use the controls to filter the data as needed.

+-> As per the reports HR department is in the Negative value and Engineering department has Huge Capital and less project coset and Salary cost.

+-> In upcoming projects Marketing department has High project budget for Product Launch(project) and IT department has Low budget for SMS(social Media Startegy)

+-> When it comes to completed project HR department had high project budget for Brand Repositioning(Project) and IT had low budget for Market research project.